 Airpark JASDF Hamamatsu Air Base Museum is the highest-rated place to visit in Hamamatsu right now.

-The largest category is temples, with 109 places to explore.
+The largest category is parks, with 159 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.